Inca Trail Hike Experience

 Hiking the Classic Inca Trail to Machu Picchu is an experience that should inspire excitement, invoke a little bit of fear, stoke jealousy amongst your friends, and stir a sense of wanderlust in your soul.

-One of the most popular things to do in Peru and South America, and one of the world’s most famous hikes – the Inca Trail 4 Days is the sort of singular adventure for which we all travel.
+One of the most popular things to do in Peru and South America, and one of the world’s most famous hikes – The Inca Trail 4 Days is the sort of singular adventure for which we all travel.
 The hike itself brings you along ancient narrow paths, deep into the Peruvian countryside and high in the Andean mountains, is gorgeous; perfect Incan sites, cloud forest, and majestic valley views are laid out like breadcrumbs along the way to perhaps the greatest end-point of any multi-day hike on earth, the iconic Machu Picchu.

 Hiking on the classic Inca Trail